What will I be able to eat right after surgery?

 How will my eating change after bariatric surgery?

-After surgery, you will need to make changes to what you eat and how you eat.
-Your dietitian will talk to you about the changes you need to make and help you meet your nutrition needs.
+After surgery, you’ll need to make changes to what you eat and how you eat.
+Your dietitian will talk to you about the changes you need to make and how to make sure you get the right amount of nutrients.
 This includes:

-- eating a balanced meal of small portions of solid food (when you no longer need to eat fluid-type foods only)
+- eating a balanced meal of small amounts (portions) of solid food (when you no longer need to eat foods in a liquid form)